MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ## Force a better execution plan

 1. Navigate to the plan summary portion of the report as shown below.
-You will note there are two execution plans with widely different durations.
+You will note there are one or two execution plans with widely different durations.

       ![Plan summary](../images/upd-dp-300-module-10-lab-11.png)